SeldonIO/alibi-detect/doc/source/cd/background.md

 don’t account for correlated test outcomes when using overlapping windows of test data, leading to miscalibrated detectors operating at an unknown False Positive Rate (FPR).
-Well-calibrated FPR’s are crucial for judging the severity of a drift detection.
+Well-calibrated FPR’s are crucial for judging the significance of a drift detection.
 In the absence of calibration, drift detection can be useless since there is no way of knowing what fraction of detections are false positives.
 [Alibi Detect](https://github.com/SeldonIO/alibi-detect) offers specialist